AMD Zen 3, Ryzen 4000 Release Date, Specifications, Performance, All We Know

 AMD disclosed that it made a significant alteration to the cache alignments inside the chip.
 This indicates AMD is working to improve instruction per cycle (IPC) throughput and reduce latency, both of which are key focus areas for AMD as it evolves its architecture.
 AMD currently splits its chiplets into two four-core Compute Complexes (CCX), each armed with 16MB of L3 cache.
 For Milan, that changes to eight cores connected to a unified 32MB slice of L3 cache, which should eliminate a layer of latency within the compute die and increase cache hit rates.
 AMD lists the L3 cache as "32+" MB, which means we could see even larger cache clusters in either all, or some, of the new Zen 3 CPUs.

 Much of the success of a processor design hinges on its ability to feed the execution cores with data (feeding the beast, as it were).
 Significant improvements in these areas will bring along an increase in IPC, giving us more performance gains than we would normally expect from a mere refresh generation.
-Pairind increased IPC with improved frequency from a faster and more mature variant of the 7nm process could provide some exceptional gen-on-gen performance gains, regardless if core counts remain static.
+Pairing increased IPC with improved frequency from a faster and more mature variant of the 7nm process could provide some exceptional gen-on-gen performance gains, regardless if core counts remain static.

 As noted above, EPYC Milan will feature the same maximum of 64 cores as the current-gen Rome models and drop into the same SP3 socket, meaning the chips are backward compatible with existing platforms.
 They'll also come with the same support for eight channels of DDR4 and PCIe 4.0 and respect the base 120-225W TDP envelope, though it's logical to expect higher-TDP variants like the 7H12 are also in the works.
-The chips also have two threads per core, silencing the rather dubious rumors that AMD would switch to four threads per core (SMT4) as we see with some competing chips.
+The chips also have two threads per core, silencing the rather dubious rumors that AMD would switch to four threads per core (SMT4) as we see with some competing data center chips.

 The next-gen Milan chips still feature the same nine-die arrangement as the current-gen Rome models, with eight compute die and one I/O die, along with eight cores assigned to each compute chiplet.